satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 Here are my recommendations:

-- Use `.js` extensions for both ESM and CommonJS with a `package.json` file in each build folder to specify the module system (`type: 'module'` for ESM and `type: 'commonjs'` for CommonJS).
+- Use `.js` extensions for both ESM and CommonJS builds with a `package.json` file in each build folder to specify the module system (`type: 'module'` for ESM and `type: 'commonjs'` for CommonJS).
+- Use `.ts` extension for TypeScript files instead of `.mts` or `.cts` so that we get `.js` output files
+- Use `.js` extension in the import statements when importing TypeScript files, unless another tool rewrites the imports to add the correct file extension.
+- If you need to support platform-specific extensions, don't use `.js` extension for imports to avoid breaking platform-specific resolution.
+- Use named exports instead of default exports to avoid inconsistent output between ESM and CommonJS builds when compiling with TypeScript or Babel.
 - Be mindful of the order of conditions in the `exports` field and use the most specific conditions first.
-- Use named exports instead of default exports to avoid inconsistent output between ESM and CommonJS builds when compiling with TypeScript or Babel.
-- Use `.js` extension when importing TypeScript files unless another tool rewrites the imports to add the correct file extension.
-- If you need to support platform-specific extensions, don't use `.js` extension for imports to avoid breaking platform-specific resolution.
 - Use tools like `tshy` or `react-native-builder-bob` to simplify the build process instead of maintaining it manually.

 A typical `package.json` for such a setup would look like this: